k3rni/ragecomicsmaker/README.md

 Frame editor
 ------------

 Drag an area with the left mouse button to create a frame, as many times as necessary.
+Frames must be larger than 5% of width or height, otherwise they will be rejected as accidental clicks.
 Drag with right mouse button to pan the image around.
 Mouse wheel scrolls the image vertically, or horizontally when <kbd>Shift</kbd> is held.
+Hold <kbd>Ctrl</kbd>
-Hold <kbd>Ctrl</kbd> and use the wheel to zoom.
+and use the wheel to zoom.

 Frames are shown with their thumbnail in a list below the screens list.
 Delete a frame by clicking the X button on its entry, reorder by drag-and-drop.
 Drop a frame on another one in the list to swap their places.
 Hover the cursor over a